 Now that we know what the problem is and what it’s caused by, let’s go through the possible solutions.

-In case you don’t want to spend too much time repairing Firefox recurring issues, you can use the opportunity to switch to an experienced browser.
+In case you don’t want to spend too much time repairing Firefox’s recurring issues, you can use the opportunity to switch to a more skilled browser.

 How do I stop Firefox screen tearing?